Results 1 to 8 of 8

 This is normally disabled by default.

-There is a file that you can edit, I will see if I can find it if it important.How to know if you are a geek.
+There is a file that you can edit, I will see if I can find it if it important.If you want to learn more about linux take a linux journey

 - Join Date